tendermint/tendermint/UPGRADING.md

 This guide provides steps to be followed when you upgrade your applications to a newer version of Tendermint Core.

+## v0.34.1

+### ABCI application changes

+A new form of evidence: amnesia evidence, has been added.
+Potential amnesia and mock evidence have been removed.
+Applications should be able to handle these evidence types.

 ## v0.34.0

 **This release is not compatible with previous blockchains** due to switching